Joseph-ER/CV/README.md

 ## Joseph Edwards Rean

 Hi, I'm Joseph!
-Currently studying on the Makers Academy course.
+A new Software Developer from the Makers Academy Bootcamp.
 I absolutely love that my new life is problem solving through code!
-#A sentence about who and what you are.
-Then a sentence about what you've achieved.
-And then a sentence about what excites you about tech.
+What I really love about tech is how flexible it really is; for every single problem I've come across I've found multiple different ways to solve the issue in varying comlexities!

 ## Projects